 - How many school resource officers are there in the United States?
 Nobody knows how many SROs there are in the U.S., because SROs are not required to register with any national database, nor are police departments required to report how many of their officers work as SROs, nor are school systems required to report how many SROs they use.
-A 2007 Law Enforcement Management and Administrative Statistics (LEMAS) survey by the U.S. Department of Justice (DOJ) found that there were more than 17,000 SROs deployed in public schools nationwide, but the DOJ has not repeated that survey since.
-The National Association of School Resource Officers (NASRO), estimates that between 14,000 and 20,000 SROs are in service nationwide, based on DOJ data and the number of SROs that NASRO has trained.
+A 2007 Law Enforcement Management and Administrative Statistics (LEMAS) survey by the U.S. Department of Justice (DOJ) found that there were more than 17,000 SROs deployed in public schools nationwide, but the DOJ has not repeated that question since.
+The National Association of School Resource Officers (NASRO), estimates that between 14,000 and 20,000 SROs are currently in service nationwide, based on DOJ data and the number of SROs that NASRO has trained.
 A similar, but slightly different question is, “How many schools use SROs?”
-The most recent available data on that query comes from a 2015 report by the National Center for Education Statistics (a part of the U.S. Department of Education), based on a survey of public schools in the spring of 2014.
-The Center reported that 30 percent of U.S. public schools who participated in the survey indicated that they had at least one full-time or part-time school resource officer during the 2013-2014 academic year.
-There were approximately 98,500 public schools in the U.S. that year, meaning that, solely by this survey, approximately 29,550 schools had at least one school resource officer.
-NASRO estimates that currently about 20 percent of all U.S. K-12 schools (public and private) are served by school resource officers.
+The most recent available data on that query comes from a 2018 report by the National Center for Education Statistics (a part of the U.S. Department of Education), based on a survey of public schools conducted in the spring of 2016.
+The Center reported that 42 percent of public schools reported that they had at least one SRO present at least one day a week during the 2015-2016 academic year.
+Because fewer private school than public school have SROs, NASRO estimates that approximately 20 percent of all U.S. K-12 schools (public and private) are served by school resource officers.
 However, many SROs serve more than one school and some schools have more than one officer.
 One therefore cannot reliably extrapolate the number of SROs from the percentage of schools in the 2014 survey.